 To check your password expiration date, switch to the Personal Info tab, then use the Manage Your Profile link.
 You will see both your Last Password Change date, and your Password Expiration Date.
 If your password is expired, use the Change Your Password link just above these dates.
 This change should be active in Off Campus Sign In in less than 15 minutes.

 If all the steps above indicate you should have access, but still can't get in, we may have manually blocked you.
+This is extremely rare: only one PID was added to this list in 2013-2014.
 Excessive downloading or access from multiple countries at once triggers alerts for us.
 This typically happens when someone not affiliated with Virginia Tech is using your PID/password, either because you purposely shared your account or someone stole your account information.

 If we find you are on our blocked list, we'll have you change your password and take other steps to protect your account before we restore access to you.

 We maintain a list of which resources, sites, and addresses should be proxied through Off Campus Sign In.
 Sometimes companies change their address or a new resource has not been added to our list.
 Use Ask a Librarian to determine if this is the case and we'll get it fixed as soon as possible.

 It's hard to say exactly.
 As long as you do not exit from your browser you should stay authenticated, but experience has shown that Off Campus Sign In authentication can be disrupted, so you may have to login more than once during your session.